Marshal-Alone/Farm-Connnect/DOCS/SYNOPSIS.md

 ## ABSTRACT

 **Farm Connect: Pathway to Progress** is a comprehensive, multi-functional agricultural support system developed to empower farmers through the integration of technology into rural development.
 The project addresses critical challenges faced by farming communities, particularly the lack of timely information, limited market access, and difficulties in availing government schemes, loans, and machinery.
-By offering real-time data, direct market linkages, and early warning alerts, Farm Connect seeks to bridge the information and accessibility gap that often hinders agricultural productivity and farmer welfare.
+By offering real-time data and early warning alerts, Farm Connect seeks to bridge the information and accessibility gap that often hinders agricultural productivity and farmer welfare.

 The system has been designed with a strong user-centric approach, incorporating multilingual support and voice input features to ensure inclusivity for farmers with limited literacy or technological skills.
 Its modular architecture allows each component—such as disease detection, market access, government scheme integration, and weather alert systems—to be developed, tested, and validated individually before being integrated into the full platform.

 ### Key Features of Farm Connect:
-- **AI-Powered Disease Detection:** Using Google Gemini Vision AI to analyze crop images and identify diseases with treatment recommendations
+- **AI-Powered Disease Detection:** Image analysis using configurable AI providers (Groq LLM by default; optionally Google Gemini Vision AI) to analyze crop images and provide disease identification, severity assessment, and treatment recommendations
 - **Smart Weather Dashboard:** Real-time weather forecasting with agricultural insights and farming alerts
 - **Machinery Marketplace:** Platform for farmers to rent and share agricultural equipment
 - **Government Schemes Portal:** Consolidated information on subsidies, loans, and support programs
 - **Voice-Enabled Interface:** Multilingual voice assistant for farmers with limited literacy
+- **AI-Powered Chatbot (Voice & Text):** Interactive farming assistant where farmers can ask queries via voice input OR text chat in 5 regional languages (Hindi, Marathi, Malayalam, Punjabi, English).
+Features include speech recognition and text-to-speech output for accessibility; AI responses use Groq LLM by default (Gemini is also supported).
 - **User Profile:** Personal dashboard for managing bookings and preferences

 The platform is built using modern web technologies (React.js, Node.js, MongoDB) ensuring scalability, responsiveness, and cross-platform accessibility.
 Data collection was carried out through farmer feedback, mock deployments, and agricultural databases, ensuring that the system remained practical, relevant, and adaptable to diverse farming contexts.